The Workout Batman Deserves (and the one he needs right now)

 It’s funny you should ask.
 I actually had a conversation about this the other day, in an email chain with some other fitness professionals.
 Sort of.

 We weren’t talking about the comic book Batman, but rather the actors that play him.
 Personally, if I were training the actual goddamn Batman, I’d do some variation of the program above, with a lot less volume, a lot of soft tissue work, and more of a density-based system.
 Or, more specifically, I’d just put him on a more intense version of the SUPERHERO Workout.
+In other words, just an all-around intelligent, well-periodized strength training program designed to get him the best shape to fight crime without spending all day training.

 But, that’s not what I want to focus on.
 We need to look at something else: real life.